Totila: Death

 Totila's next exploit was the conquest and plunder of Sicily, after which he subdued Corsica and Sardinia and sent a Gothic fleet against the coasts of Greece.
 By this time the emperor Justinian I was taking energetic measures to check the Goths, assembling a large army and sending his navy against Totila's fleet, which it defeated in 551.
-The conduct of a new campaign on land was entrusted to the eunuch Narses, who took advantage of the lessening intensity of the Persian War and added contingents of Lombards, Gepid, and Heruls to his allied forces.
+The conduct of a new campaign on land was entrusted to the eunuch Narses, who took advantage of the lessening intensity of the Persian War and added contingents of Lombards, Gepids, and Heruls to his allied forces.

 Leading troops into Ravenna, Narses was able to challenge Totila at the Battle of Taginae (also known as the Battle of Busta Gallorum) near Sentinum.
-Totila was killed in the fighting.
+Ordered to charge with spears alone, the Gothic cavalry drove straight into the crossfire of Narses's flanking archers and broke; by nightfall Totila was in flight with only a handful of companions—among them the Gothic officer Scipuar—pursued by Romans who did not yet know whom they were chasing.
+One of them, the Gepid officer Asbados, closed on the fleeing king and drove his spear into Totila's back, then was himself wounded in the foot by Scipuar and abandoned the chase.
+Mortally wounded, Totila was carried a further eighty-four stades by his escort to a village called Caprae; there he died shortly after arrival, and his followers buried him and dispersed.
+For a king who had ruled the Goths for eleven years and reversed the fortunes of an entire war, Prokopios—who transmits this version—implied that the end was not worthy of the achievements that preceded it.
+A second account circulated among his contemporaries as well: that Totila, dressed as an ordinary soldier so as not to draw attack, was struck instead by a stray arrow during the retreat, and rode as far as Caprae before succumbing to the wound.
+Either way, Rome learned of it only belatedly—not from the battlefield, but from a Gothic woman who disclosed the grave's location; the Romans, doubting her, dug up the body to confirm it was Totila before burying him again and reporting to Narses.

 A similar battle followed a few months later under his successor and relative Teia, who died in combat as well during the Battle of Mons Lactarius.
-This additional defeat at the hands of the Eastern Roman Empire signalled the veritable end of the Ostrogothic Kingdom in Italy and no further king emerged.
-Another army supposedly 75,000 strong of Franks and Alemanni still existed as did the threat to Italy and despite the entry of these forces into the Po Valley and their ravaging of Italy for a time, Narses eventually brought them to heel.
+Another army—roughly 75,000 strong and consisting of Franks and Alemanni—still existed as did the threat to Italy, and despite the entry of these forces into the Po Valley and their ravaging of Italy for a time, Narses eventually brought them to heel.
 Meanwhile, the land held by the Gothic church was transferred to the Roman church in Italy and land owned by the Gothic kings went to the emperor.